Sponsored

 About the Author

-Alex Korb, PhD, is a neuroscientist who has studied the brain and mental health for over twenty years.
-He earned an undergraduate degree from Brown University and a PhD in neuroscience from the University of California, Los Angeles (UCLA), He is currently adjunct assistant professor at UCLA in the department of psychiatry.
-Outside of the lab, he is a speaker, leadership consultant, and personal development coach.
+Alex Korb, PhD, is a neuroscientist who has studied the brain and mental health for more than twenty years.
+He earned an undergraduate degree from Brown University and a PhD in neuroscience from the University of California, Los Angeles (UCLA).
+He is currently adjunct assistant professor at UCLA in the department of psychiatry and biobehavioral sciences.
+Outside of academia, he is a speaker, leadership consultant, and personal development coach.
+His coaching program helps high achievers break free from overthinking, anxiety, and self-doubt.
 He has also coached the UCLA Women's ultimate frisbee team for two decades, and even spent several years doing stand-up comedy.